QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/marinehydrokinetic.rst

 Simulation Settings for MHK Turbines
 ************************************

-MHK turbines are treated as if the were *onshore* turbines within the modeling framework.
+MHK turbines are treated as if they were *onshore* turbines within the modeling framework.
 This involves substituting the density and viscosity values of air with those corresponding to water to ensure accurate physical properties throughout the model.

  * In the simulation settings, Turbine Environment set the Installation to **Onshore**.
  * Change the **Air Density** value to the respective value for water.